DLBPointon/WAKeyboard/diary/diary.md

 # 28th January 2024 (Day 4)
 New wire has arrived, the heat shrink just about holds onto it when shrunk.
 It is alot more flammable than i thought though, so when using a naked flame make sure to be significantly above the the flame.

+Next time, get some significantly fatter wire, trying to solder lengths of wire which move just to inconvenience you is pretty annoying.

 I now started wiring the matrix and damn does it take some time.

 # 30th January 2024 (Day 5)